 It is Google AdWords’ mission to ensure that the user has a positive experience from search term to making a purchase, they want to enable a meaningful connection between the customer and the supplier.
 To monitor and ensure the quality of these connections, a grading system is used.
 This grading system is called quality score.

 Quality score is a grading of your ads, keywords and landing pages based on their overall estimated quality.
 The score is graded on a scale of 1 to 10 and is calculated by using factors such as click-through-rate (CTR), ad relevance and landing page experience.

-The Benefits Of Great Quality Score.
+What Are The Benefits Of Great Quality Score?

 A good quality score (usually 7/10 and above) can mean that an advertiser can experience certain benefits in their account performance.
 An advertiser can be rewarded for following Google’s best practices and by creating ads with the user’s experience in mind.
 For example, a good quality score can enable an advertiser to show in the top positions without paying as much for those positions as its competitors.
 Good quality score can save you money and produce a better return on investment!

 What Happens If I Have Bad Quality Score?

 If your quality score is bad then it can mean that your ad may be limited in how much it is shown.
 It can also lead to higher CPCs as you often have to pay more to achieve higher positions.

 Here are Vixen Digital’s 3 ways in which you can improve your quality score:

 Your ad relevance is so important!
 Make sure that the keyword that you are bidding on prominently features in your text ad.